 Jumping rope is a vigorous, demanding exercise that isn't suitable for everyone.
-If you’re obese, have not been active for a long time or struggle with a chronic health condition or injury, get your doctor's approval before you start jumping rope for weight loss.
+If you have obesity, have not been active for a long time or struggle with a chronic health condition or injury, get your doctor's approval before you start jumping rope for weight loss.
 Remember that a complete workout plan involves more than just one type of activity.
-According to the American Council on Exercise, the best weight-loss routines balance strength training, flexibility and aerobics in a comprehensive plan.